 - LOOP – run by Frontier Journals, “is the first research network available for integration into all journals and academic websites”.
 Imports from ORCID.

 - Academia – The platform can be used to share papers, monitor their impact, and follow the research in a particular field.”
 There is some good discussion at this blog site.

 List-servs – There are a multitude of topically focused list-servs out there who will often email your manuscript pdfs to their group, e.g. C-CAN Listserv (Ocean Acidification network), Arctic Ocean (firstname.lastname@example.org), time-series network email list (email@example.com), etc.

 Social media platforms such as Facebook, Twitter, YouTube (e.g., Nature (2018) YouTube your science) etc. if you use them as a professional (rather than personal) network; also see Getting Started guide on social media for science (fisheries focus but helpful for all disciplines)

 Grey literature – submitting brief write-ups on your latest research in grey literature outlets like AGU Eos, the ASLO newsletter, OCB and partner program eNewsletters, which reach thousands of people!

-Communication to media – Share with your university media/communication contacts, write editorials in local newspaper, radio interviews, etc. (many journalists are active on Twitter)
+Communication to media – Share with your university media/communication contacts (see this 8/18 piece in Nature with tips on working with your university’s press office to publicize your work), write editorials in local newspaper, radio interviews, etc. (many journalists are active on Twitter)

 Share with your agency supporters – Share pdfs of newly published papers with your program managers and agency communication outlets